Scott Martin (footballer): Hamilton Academical

 On 31 August 2018, Martin signed for Hamilton Academical on a two-year contract.
 On 3 August 2020, he signed a new three-year deal at Hamilton, keeping him at the club until 2023.

 Partick Thistle

 After spending six and a half years with Hamilton Academical, on 3 February 2025 Martin joined fellow Scottish Championship club Partick Thistle on an 18 month deal, with the option of a further year, with Thistle midfielder Scott Robinson heading the other way as part of a swap deal for the two players.

 Just five games into his Thistle career, Martin suffered a knee injury in a 2–0 away win against Queens Park, which ruled him out for 12 months.

+In February 2026, Martin joined fellow Scottish Championship club Queen's Park on loan until the end of the season.

+Queen's Park

+Following his loan spell, Martin joined Queen's Park permanently following the expiry of Partick Thistle contract.

 International career

 Martin has played for Scotland at under-17 and under-19 international levels.